chadrem/workers/README.md

 ## Schedulers

-Schedulers are what trigger a Timer to fire.
+Schedulers are what trigger Timers to fire.
 The system has a global default scheduler which should meet most needs (Workers.scheduler).
 You can create additional or custom ones as necessary: